EXTENDED PROJECT QUALIFICATION (EPQ)

 The extended project qualification (EPQ) is a process-based qualification.
 You will choose a topic, then plan, execute and report on the work.
 You must gather and submit evidence of your journey from idea to artefact.
 This involves independent research and learning and you will be taught relevant study skills to help you.
 These will include time management, organisational skills, critical analysis, research methodology, library skills, referencing and presentation skills.
 Your research is overseen and assessed by a project supervisor who will support you.
 However, the EPQ is your project and the supervisor will not tell you what to do but offer suggestions and advice throughout.
 Problem-solving and decision-making skills are part of the marking criteria.

-- Choose a topic or area of interest to form an individual project
+You will choose a topic or area of interest to form an individual project and:

-- Plan, research and carry out their project.
-During this research phase, students will apply certain organisational skills and strategies to fulfil their project objectives.
-They need to obtain and select information from a number of different sources, analyse data and show that they understand the complexities of the topic they have chosen.
-In some cases students will need to research and develop new skills and techniques in order to produce their EPQ
+- Plan, research and carry out your project.
+During this research phase, you will apply certain organisational skills and strategies to fulfil your project objectives.
+You need to obtain and select information from a number of different sources, analyse data and show that you understand the complexities of the topic you have chosen.
+In some cases you will need to research and develop new skills and techniques.

-- Provide evidence of all stages of their project
+- Provide evidence of all stages of your project.

-- Carry out a presentation about their project which should be suitable for a non-specialist audience
+- Carry out a presentation about your project suitable for a non-specialist audience.